-John reminds Gaius and the church not to be influenced by what this person is doing.
+John reminds Gaius and the church to not be influenced by what this person is doing.
 It is tempting to fight fire with fire, evil with evil, power with greater power.
 However, this is the kingdom of God, not the world.
 Things operate differently here.
 John encourages them to imitate the things that have been taught which are good in order to counter the creeping evil that is making its way into the church.
 It is not good to succumb to pride and selfish ambition.
 However, it is good to offer hospitality to the missionaries, and good to face evil men by revealing their sins and not sharing in them.

 John tells them that those who act in this way prove that they have seen (recognized) Jesus as God, and those who do not act in this way neither know the truth nor have seen (recognized) that Jesus truly is God, and not just another teacher.